Linaria: Etymology

 The members of this genus are known in English as toadflax, a name shared with several related genera.
 The 'toad' in toadflax may relate to the plants having historically been used to treat bubonic plague, a false link having been drawn between the words 'bubo' and 'Bufo'.
 The scientific name Linaria means "resembling linum" (flax), which the foliage of some species superficially resembles.

 Distribution and habitat

 The genus is native to temperate regions of Europe, northern Africa and Asia, with the highest species diversity in the Mediterranean region.

 Ecology

 Some Linaria are regarded as noxious weeds.
 They are likely toxic to livestock, but ruminants generally avoid them.

 Chemical composition

 Linaria species are rich in alkaloids, iridoids, terpenes, phenolic acids and flavonoids.

-Vasicine, Vasicinone, 7-hyrdoxyvasicine, Linarinic acid, Choline, Linavuline, Luteolin, Acacetin, Apigenin, Chrysin, Quercetin, Myricetin, Linarioside, Aucubin, Linaride, Iridolinaroside A-D, Iridolinarin A-C are some compounds found in plants of this genus.
+Vasicine, vasicinone, 7-hyrdoxyvasicine, linarinic acid, choline, linavuline, luteolin, acacetin, apigenin, chrysin, quercetin, myricetin, linarioside, aucubin, linaride, iridolinaroside A-D, and iridolinarin A-C are some compounds found in plants of this genus.